antonvasin/orchard/README.md

 # ts-utils

 Collection of TypeScript utils for everyday use.
+Written in Deno to be simple and without external dependencies.
+These functions are small and can easily be copy-pasted into codebase.

 ## Docs